audrbar/ml-sports/README.md

 for text classification.
 ### Utilities
-Utility functions are used throughout the project to adjust pandas display settings, write data to CSV files, binary data - to pickle files, load the data from these files, split the datasets into training and test sets, also into training, validation and test sets, find and save unique values.
+Utility functions are used throughout the project to adjust pandas display settings, write data to CSV files, binary data-to pickle files, load the data from these files, split the datasets into training and test sets, also into training, validation and test sets, find and save unique values.
 ### Data Analyzed
 A sports articles dataset is used for the project setting, sourced from Sports Illustrated, each labeled with